-Your analysis should focus on identifying different examples of cinematography, editing and sound that have been used in the sequence as well as commenting on how the key elements that are used generate meaning and provoke the audience to respond in particular ways (e.g. generate sympathy for characters, create excitement, build tension etc.).
-In your analysis try to be as specific and as detailed as you can be in identifying different examples of the selected key elements being used in the opening sequence and you should try to use appropriate key elements terminology in your analysis when writing about different examples of cinematography, editing and sound.
-You should write about key elements in the order that they appear in the sequence and your work should end with a conclusion that summarises how meaning and response are generated in the sequence.
+Your analysis should focus on identifying different examples of the chosen key elements that have been used in the selected scene as well as commenting on how those key elements generate meaning and provoke the audience to respond in particular ways (e.g. generate sympathy for characters, create excitement, build tension etc.).

+In your analysis try to be as specific and as detailed as you can be in identifying different examples of the chosen key elements and you should try to use relevant key elements terminology as much as possible.
+You should write about the key elements in the order that they appear in the sequence and your work should end with a brief conclusion that summarises how meaning and response are generated in the sequence.